Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding: Introduction

 In other words, in order to study the embedding of graphs into Euclidean spaces of dimension greater than two, it is necessary to geometrize the graphs, that is, to increase their dimension through certain mathematical constructions.

-A natural idea for finding a high-dimensional analogue of planar graphs in Euclidean spaces is to regard graphs as the skeletons of polytopes, where the dimension of the polytope determines the dimension of the graph.
+A natural idea for finding a high-dimensional analogue of planar graphs in Euclidean spaces is to regard graphs as the skeletons of CW complexes, where the dimension of the CW complex determines the dimension of the graph.
 For example, a $3$-connected planar graph can be regarded as the $1$-skeleton of a polyhedron.
-Similarly, if a graph $G$ can be realized as the $1$-skeleton of the surface of a $d$-dimensional polytope, then we consider the dimension of $G$ to be $d$.

 Based on this idea, one may naturally generalize the concept of planar graphs to higher dimensions.
 Concerning the embeddability of graphs in higher-dimensional spaces, some results are already known.
 For instance, when $d=3$, Carmesin \cite{carmesin2023embedding} characterized the embeddability of simply connected $2$-dimensional simplicial complexes in $3$-space, in a way analogous to Kuratowski’s (Wagner’s) characterization of graph planarity, by nine excluded minors.